mildpiggy/DEP2/README.md

 (quantities of modified peptides).
 DEP2 not only encompasses functions for data processing, hypothesis testing (via limma), and visualization but also incorporates a pipeline for aggregating peptides into proteins.
-To reduced the barrier in omics analysis, downstream functional exploration are packaged as suites, including functional enrichment, timecourse cluster and protein-protein interaction network.
-DEP2 also contains an easy-used shiny application designed with modularization.
+To reduce the barrier in omics analysis, downstream functional explorations are packaged as suites, including functional enrichment, timecourse cluster and protein-protein interaction network.
+DEP2 also contains an an easy-to-use shiny application designed with modularization.

 ## Installation